-Service Group Attributes Definition ClusterFailOverPolicy (user-defined) Determines how a global service group behaves when a cluster faults or when a global group faults.
-The attribute can take the following values: Manual The group does not fail over to another cluster automatically.
-Auto The group fails over to another cluster automatically if it is unable to fail over within the local cluster, or if the entire cluster faults.
-Connected The group fails over automatically to another cluster only if it is unable to fail over within the local cluster.
-Type and dimension: string-scalarDefault: Manual ClusterList (user-defined) Specifies the list of clusters on which the service group is configured to run.
-Type and dimension: integer-association Default: {} (none) CurrentCount Number of systems on which the service group is active. (system use only) Type and dimension: integer-scalarDefault: Not applicable.
-DeferAutoStart Indicates whether HAD defers the auto-start of a global group in the local cluster in case the global cluster is not fully connected. (system use only) Type and dimension: boolean-scalar Default: Not applicable Enabled Indicates if a service group can be failed over or brought online. (user-defined) The attribute can have global or local scope.
+Service Group Attributes Definition CapacityReserved (system use only) Indicates whether capacity is reserved to bring service groups online or to fail them over.
+Capacity is reserved only when the service group attribute FailOverPolicy is set to BiggestAvailable.
+This attribute is localized.
+Type and dimension: BooleanDefault: "" Possible values: 1: Capacity is reserved.
+0: Capacity is not reserved.
+The value can be reset using the hagrp -flush command.
+To list this attribute, use the -all option with the hagrp -display command.
+ClusterFailOverPolicy (user-defined) Determines how a global service group behaves when a cluster faults or when a global group faults.
+The attribute can take the following values: Manual-The group does not fail over to another cluster automatically.
+Auto-The group fails over to another cluster automatically if it is unable to fail over within the local cluster, or if the entire cluster faults Connected-The group fails over automatically to another cluster only if it is unable to fail over within the local cluster.
+Type and dimension: string-scalarDefault: Manual ClusterList Specifies the list of clusters on which the service group is configured (user-defined) to run.
+Type and dimension: integer-association Default: {} (none) CurrentCount Number of systems on which the service group is active. (system use only) Type and dimension: integer-scalar Default: Not applicable.

+Service Group Attributes Definition DeferAutoStart (system use only) Indicates whether HAD defers the auto-start of a global group in the local cluster in case the global cluster is not fully connected.
+Type and dimension: boolean-scalar Default: Not applicable Enabled (user-defined) Indicates if a service group can be failed over or brought online.
+The attribute can have global or local scope.
 If you define local (system-specific) scope for this attribute, VCS prevents the service group from coming online on specified systems that have a value of 0 for the attribute.
 You can use this attribute to prevent failovers on a system when performing maintenance on the system.
-Default: 1 (enabled)
+Type and dimension: boolean-scalar Default: 1 (enabled) Evacuate (user-defined) Indicates if VCS initiates an automatic failover when user issues hastop -local -evacuate.
+Type and dimension: boolean-scalar Default: 1 Evacuating (system use only) Indicates the node ID from which the service group is being evacuated.
+Type and dimension: integer-scalar Default: Not applicable Failover (system use only) Indicates service group is in the process of failing over.
+Type and dimension: boolean-scalar Default: Not applicable